Slovenia’s term raises specter of EU’s threat from within

 Then on Thursday, Slovenia’s return to the European stage — it took over the EU’s rotating presidency for six months — was marked by concerns about the right-wing government’s record on media freedoms and its failure to nominate legal experts to the fraud-busting European Public Prosecutor’s Office.

-For Prime Minister Janez Jansa — who leads the Alpine nation of just 2 million people nestled between Austria, Hungary and Italy — Slovenia is a misunderstood victim of “double standards,” sometimes at the hands of the EU’s increasingly powerful executive branch, the European Commission.
+For Prime Minister Janez Jansa — who leads the Alpine nation of just 2 million people nestled between Austria, Croatia, Hungary and Italy — Slovenia is a misunderstood victim of “double standards,” sometimes at the hands of the EU’s increasingly powerful executive branch, the European Commission.

 “We are not a colony.
 We are not a second-class member of the European Union,” Jansa told foreign reporters on Friday.
 His remarks highlighted the growing tensions between newer EU members from central and eastern Europe and the founding states from the continent’s west.